 Industry Ed with Richard: Kitchen and Bath Guideline Series

-In this post we will discuss the NKBA Kitchen and Bathroom Planning Guidelines, by first stating the guidelines and then pointing our their importance and giving insight on solutions and practices based on my industry experience.
+In this post I will go over the NKBA Kitchen and Bathroom Planning Guidelines, by first stating the guidelines and then pointing our their importance and giving insight on best solutions and practices.
 Find out more about NKBA here.

 The Guidelines (according to the NKBA)